-Dan is a lecturer and researcher in early modern European philosophy and history, with a particular focus on Spinoza (1632-1677).
-He has also written widely on British politics and cultural studies.
+Dan is a lecturer and researcher in early modern European philosophy and history, with a focus on Baruch Spinoza.
+He has also written widely on British politics, contemporary political theory and cultural studies.

 - PhD in Philosophy, University of Roehampton (2017): pass with no corrections

 - MA in Cultural Studies, Goldsmiths, University of London (2011): Distinction

 - BA in History and History of Ideas, Goldsmiths, University of London (2008): First